-Neither the Competition Act nor decisional practice of the PCA distinguishes between national and foreign-toforeign mergers (with connection to the Portuguese territory, e.g. with direct or indirect sales to the Portuguese territory).
-Therefore, foreign-to-foreign mergers that are covered by the Competition Act are subject to the same obligations and consequences (e.g. fines may apply and the relevant agreements may be declared null and void).
+Therefore, neither the Competition Act nor decisional practice of the PCA distinguishes between national and foreign-to-foreign mergers.
+Foreign-to-foreign mergers that are covered by the Competition Act are subject to the same obligations and consequences (e.g. fines may apply and the relevant agreements may be declared null and void).